ibm-watson-iot/gateway-lightify/README.md

 ### Commands

 This version of the gateway only supports publishing state events.
-Command control will be added in the future.
+Command control may be added in the future.